-Check out some of the most amazing facts about jumping spiders.
+Check out some of the most amazing facts about these spiders below!

 Most humans can only jump a few feet, much less than their length or height.
-But imagine being able to jump 10 times your height – you could leap tall buildings in a single bound!
+Imagine being able to jump 10 times your height – you could leap tall buildings in a single bound!

-But jumping spiders can do just that.
+Jumping spiders can do just that.
 A 1/2 inch spider could therefore jump 25 inches or more than two feet (most jumping spiders are between 0.1 and 2.5 cm in length – one inch or less)!
 How do these spiders jump so far?
-They increase the blood pressure in their two or four back legs, expanding them, in order to give their leaps a boost.
-They’re able to employ bimodal breathing – taking in oxygen via arachnid book lungs and a tracheal system.
+They increase the blood pressure in two or four of their back legs, which expands the legs to give their leaps a boost.
+Jumping spiders are able to employ bimodal breathing – taking in oxygen via arachnid book lungs and a tracheal system.
 They also spin a single thread to stabilize the jump.

-Some people may feel that the words “cute” and “spider” don’t belong in the same sentence, but they haven’t yet met the jumping spider.
+Some people may feel that the words “cute” and “spider” do not belong in the same sentence, but they obviously haven’t seen a jumping spider up close.

 Jumping spiders have a particular arrangement of eyes – two very large forward-facing eyes with a smaller eye on each side.
 Just as large eyes make kawaii anime characters look cute and childlike, so do the large eyes of this spider.